 - taking care when working near attachment points and avoid contact with wiring, mounting brackets and mains box

-- monitoring that all people and equipment stays outside powerline exclusion zones, especially when conditions cause lines to sag or sway
+- monitoring that people and equipment stay outside powerline exclusion zones, especially when conditions cause lines to sag or sway

-- lowering all machinery / equipment to the lowest point before relocating
+- lowering all machinery and equipment to the lowest point before relocating

 - carrying out all maintenance and storage activities well away from powerlines.